Charged particle tracking via edge-classifying interaction networks: Measurements

-In the following studies, the $\pt$ filter is varied to modulate the graph size (see Fig.~\ref{fig:construction}) and cuts on the geometric quantities $z_0=z_i-r_i\frac{z_j-z_i}{r_j-r_i}$ and $\phi_\mathrm{slope}=\frac{\phi_j-\phi_i}{r_j-r_i}$ are used to reject edges.
-We compare three graph construction methods: \begin{enumerate} \item HEP.TrkX (barrel only): Edges must satisfy $z_0$ and $\phi_\mathrm{slope}$ constraints. \item HEP.TrkX+ (barrel+endcaps): Edges must satisfy $z_0$ and $\phi_\mathrm{slope}$ constraints and the barrel intersection cut. \item DBSCAN (barrel+encdaps): In addition to all HEP.TrkX+ cuts, edges must also belong to the same cluster in $\eta$-$\phi$ space determined by the density-based spatial clustering of applications with noise (DBSCAN) algorithm~\cite{dbscan}. \end{enumerate}
+\begin{enumerate} \item Geometric: Edges must satisfy the barrel intersection cut and $z_0$ and $\phi_\mathrm{slope}$ constraints. \item Geometric \& preclustering: In addition to all geometric selections, edges must also belong to the same cluster in $\eta$-$\phi$ space determined by the density-based spatial clustering of applications with noise (DBSCAN) algorithm~\cite{dbscan}. \item Geometric \& data-driven: In addition to all geometric selections, edges must connect detector modules that have produced valid track segments in an independent data sample; this data-driven strategy is known as the \textit{module map} method originally developed in ~\cite{Biscarat:2021dlj}. \end{enumerate}

-A summary of the parameters used for each graph construction method is given in Tab.~\ref{tab:construction}; key metrics corresponding to these graph construction algorithms are shown in Fig.~\ref{fig:build-measurements}.
-The results indicate that incorporating the endcaps leads to drops in both truth and edge efficiency with corresponding increases in $\nedges$ and $\nnodes$.
-This suggests that simple geometric cuts are increasingly unable to filter false edges as broader detector information is introduced, further highlighting the need for GNN edge-classification.
-Note that the DBSCAN truth efficiency is upper bounded by the HEP.TrkX+ method's, but in general the DBSCAN edge efficiency is substantially higher.
-This reflects the fact that same-track hits are likely to be clustered in $\eta$--$\phi$ space, such that even clusters capturing many different particles form a solid basis from which to construct edges.
-For the remainder of the studies in this paper we focus on the HEP.TrkX+ graph construction method.
+Truth-labeled example graphs and key performance metrics for each graph construction algorithm are shown in Figs.~\ref{fig:construction} and ~\ref{fig:build-measurements} respectively.
+For each method, $\pt^\mathrm{min}$-dependent values of $\phi_\mathrm{slope}$ and $z_0$ are chosen to keep the efficiency at a constant $\mathcal{O}(99\%)$.
+We observe a corresponding drop in purity to $\mathcal{O}(1\%)$ as $\pt^\mathrm{min}$ is decreased and graphs become denser.
+At high values of $\pt^\mathrm{min}$, preclustering hits in $\eta$--$\phi$ space yields a significant increase in purity over the purely geometric construction.
+This effect disappears as $\pt^\mathrm{min}$ decreases below $1.5\GeV$, as tracks begin to overlap non-trivially with higher detector occupancy.
+On the other hand, the data-driven module map yields a significant boost in purity for the full range of $\pt^\mathrm{min}$.
+Accordingly, the module map method is most suited to constrained computing environments in which graph size or processing time is limited.
+It should be noted, however, that purer graphs do not necessarily lead to higher edge classification accuracies.